smank7/smank7/README.md

 👩‍ Hello!
 I'm Santoshi Manvita, an enthusiastic Network Security professional with an interest in Full-stack development.
 Here's a glimpse into what defines me:

-- 🔧 As a Network Security Engineer, I design and implement measures to protect computer networks from cyber threats and unauthorized access.
+🔧 As a Network Security Engineer, I design and implement measures to protect computer networks from cyber threats and unauthorized access.<br>
-- 📊 On the Software Development side, I design, code, test, and maintain computer programs to meet specific requirements or solve particular problems.
+📊 On the Software Development side, I design, code, test, and maintain computer programs to meet specific requirements or solve particular problems.<br>
-- 🌐 Bridging the gap between engineering and science, I bring a holistic approach to problem-solving and security-driven decision-making.
+🌐 Bridging the gap between engineering and science, I bring a holistic approach to problem-solving and security-driven decision-making.<br>
-- 🚀 With a passion for innovation, I constantly seek ways to optimize processes, enhance security quality, and drive actionable results.
+🚀 With a passion for innovation, I constantly seek ways to optimize processes, enhance security quality, and drive actionable results.<br>
-- 🤝 Collaborating with cross-functional teams, I leverage my technical expertise to deliver end-to-end solutions.
+🤝 Collaborating with cross-functional teams, I leverage my technical expertise to deliver end-to-end solutions.<br>
-- 📈 Network Security is my creative outlet, where I transform raw data into compelling visual narratives that empower stakeholders.
+📈 Network Security is my creative outlet, where I transform raw data into compelling visual narratives that empower stakeholders.<br>
-- 🌱 Lifelong learning is my mantra, as I stay up-to-date with the latest advancements in security technologies and industry best practices.
+🌱 Lifelong learning is my mantra, as I stay up-to-date with the latest advancements in security technologies and industry best practices.<br>
-- 🎤 As a Toastmaster, I embrace the art of public speaking, effectively communicating data-driven insights to diverse audiences.
+🎤 As a Toastmaster, I embrace the art of public speaking, effectively communicating data-driven insights to diverse audiences.<br>
-- ⚡ Fun fact: I love finding patterns in Security protection and the world around me, from spotting hidden connections to discovering new hobbies!
+⚡ Fun fact: I love finding patterns in Security protection and the world around me, from spotting hidden connections to discovering new hobbies!<br>

 ### 🎓 Education
 - Northeastern University